mef21/GirlsWhoCode/Lesson 2 - Conditionals/README.md

 else:
   print("x is not less than y")
 ```
+For this block of code, "x is less than y" will get printed to the console.

 ### Checking for Equality
 * We use one equals sign to assign a value to a variable
 ```python